Immunological synapse: Formation

 The initial interaction occurs between LFA-1 present in the p-SMAC of a T-cell, and non-specific adhesion molecules (such as ICAM-1 or ICAM-2) on a target cell.
 When bound to a target cell, the T-cell can extend pseudopodia and scan the surface of target cell to find a specific peptide:MHC complex.

 The process of formation begins when the T-cell receptor (TCR) binds to the peptide:MHC complex on the antigen-presenting cell and initiates signaling activation through formation of microclusters/lipid rafts.
 Specific signaling pathways lead to polarization of the T-cell by orienting its centrosome toward the site of the immunological synapse.
-The symmetric centripetal actin flow is the basis of formation of the p-SNAP ring.
+The symmetric centripetal actin flow is the basis of formation of the p-SMAC ring.
 The accumulation and polarization of actin is triggered by TCR/CD3 interactions with integrins and small GTPases (such as Rac1 or Cdc42).
 These interactions activate large multi-molecular complexes (containing WAVE (Scar), HSP300, ABL2, SRA1, and NAP1 and others) to associate with Arp2/3, which directly promotes actin polymerization.
 As actin is accumulated and reorganized, it promotes clustering of TCRs and integrins.
 The process thereby upregulates itself via positive feedback.

 Some parts of this process may differ in CD4+ and CD8+ cells.
 For example, synapse formation is quick in CD8+ T cells, because for CD8+ T cells it is fundamental to eliminate the pathogen quickly.
 In CD4+ T cells, however, the whole process of the immunological synapse formation can take up to 6 hours.

 In CD8+ T cells, the synapse formation leads to killing of the target cell via secretion of cytolytic enzymes.
 CD8+ T lymphocytes contain lytic granules – specialized secretory lysosomes filled with perforin, granzymes, lysosomal hydrolases (for example cathepsins B and D, β-hexosaminidase) and other cytolytic effector proteins.
 Once these proteins are delivered to the target cell, they induce its apoptosis.
 The effectivity of killing of the target cell depends on the strength of the TCR signal.
 Even after receiving weak or short-lived signals, the MTOC polarizes towards the immunological synapse, but in that case the lytic granules are not trafficked and therefore the killing effect is missing or poor.